 To test this, we attempted to climb successively steeper hills, noting at what point the board could no longer make it up the hill.
 The XR had plenty of power to get up the hill, but was limited by the self-balancing circuitry "pushing back" on the steepest hills.
 However, this board still made it up the 15% grade with ease, practically flying up it when we put the board in "Delirium" or "Elevated" mode.

 Next, we looked at how much each board weighed, how responsive it is, and if it had regenerative braking to assess the build of each board, as well as evaluating how helpful and responsive the customer service team for each board is.
-The Onewheel+ again scored fairly well, earning a 7 out of 10 in this metric.
+The Onewheel+ again scored fairly well.

 Unfortunately, this model got off to a bit of a rocky start in this metric, being one of the heaviest boards overall.